 But music is infinitely more flexible than baseball: you are allowed to skip bases (chords) and you can insert entirely different bases (chords) if you want.

-Take, for example, the song Mary Had A Little Lamb:
+Take, for example, Mary Had A Little Lamb:

 Most Songs Use Three Chords

 Notice, the song uses only two chords, C and G. Countless songs are constructed with two or three chords, making the child’s job much easier.
 There are many ways to make this into a piano game: Teach the child four chords, C Am F and G. They are all white keys and the child can use two fingers to play the lower two members of the chords.